 Lauren Joy Fraley - Connectivity Director

-Lauren Joy Fraley is a performer, theater-maker, and teaching artist who joined the Cadre in 2016, and is now currently serving as Connectivity Director for Theater Ninjas.
-She has contributed to the creation of past Theater Ninjas' productions including Who We Used to Be, Don't Wander Off, The Last Day, and Broken Codes, which featured Auxiliary, her original short-form work inspired by her experiences with Theater Ninjas' after school STEAM club for girls at Orchard STEM school.
+Lauren Joy Fraley is a performer, theater-maker, and teaching artist who joined the Cadre in 2016, and is now currently serving as Connectivity Director for Maelstrom Collaborative Arts.
+She has contributed to the creation of past MCA productions including Who We Used to Be, Don't Wander Off, The Last Day, and Broken Codes, which featured Auxiliary, her original short-form work inspired by her experiences with Maelstrom Collaborative Arts' after school STEAM club for girls at Orchard STEM school.
 She will lead this program again in spring 2018, this time culminating in Mystery Box, a new explorable story (created with Jeremy Paul) based on the life of Ada Lovelace, the first computer scientist who was "writing code for a machine that did not yet exist."

 Sequoia Bostick - Cadre Member